joshbruce/fourth-earth-raw/public/extensions/content.md

 **Extends:** Interacting with the setting

 Sometimes a success is more than a success.
 Sometimes a failure is more than a failure.
-While you can always narrate such things, sometimes players feel better if the dice make it happen.
+While such things can be narrated, it sometimes feels more "fair" if the dice specify when it happens.

 A character reaches for a glass; they fail.
-Did they just not get a grip on it at all?
-Or, did it fall from their hands to the ground exploding the contents all over them?
-Or did they succeed wonderfully by grabbing the glass, dropping it, then catching mid-fall without spilling a drop?
+Did they just not get a grip? or, did the glass fall from their hands exploding the contents all over them and their surroundings?

-The recommendation is to add a die of any type to the pool; it should be easy to differentiate between it and the rest of the pool (the criticality die).
-If the criticality die lands on a 1, the success or failure was critical in nature.
-The type of die could be different for each roll based on the context, the same for all situations, or something else entirely, whatever makes sense for the players and narrator.

-The result of which could be pure narrative, maybe narrated by the player themselves.
-It could be based on another die roll against a list of options.
-It could be something else entirely.
-As with most of Fourth Earth RAW, it should be appropriate to the setting, theme, and context.
+Maybe they succeeded wonderfully by grabbing the glass without making a sound; taking a drink in one, fluid motion; and setting the glass back down without making a sound.

+Guidelines:

+1. Add one die to the pool; the criticality die.
+2. The die should be dinstiguishable from the rest of the pool.
+3. A result of a certain number on the die represents whether the success or failure was critical or not.

+Other considerations:

+1. The criticality die could be different for each roll representing the probability of criticality; maybe [.1d10](one ten-sided die) or [.1d20](one twenty-sided die) with a 10 or 5 percent chance of criticality, respectively.
+2. The criticality die could be the same for each roll.
+3. There may be a follow on roll required that determines what the critical nature looks like for both success or failure; or, may be whatever is narratively convenient.
+4. The description of the criticality could be described by the player or the narrator.

-Criticality does not change the success or failure, just the severity and side-effects.
+Criticality does not change the success or failure, just severity and side-effects.

 ## Complications and partials